smarie/mkdocs-gallery/docs/index.md

   - search  # make sure the search plugin is still enabled
 ```

 Most [sphinx-gallery configuration options](https://sphinx-gallery.github.io/stable/configuration.html) are supported and can be configured in here after `examples_dirs` and `gallery_dirs`.
-All paths should be relative to the `mkdocs.yml` file.
+All paths should be relative to the `mkdocs.yml` file (which is supposed to be located at project root).

 You can look at the configuration used to generate this site as an example: [mkdocs.yml](https://github.com/smarie/mkdocs-gallery/blob/main/mkdocs.yml).

 !!! caution
     `mkdocs-gallery` currently requires that you use the `material` theme from `mkdocs-material` to render properly.
 You may wish to try other themes to see what is missing to support them: actually, only a few things concerning buttons and icons do not seem to currently work properly.